Altium Designer Rigid Flex Guidebook for PCB Design

 Detailed Stack Diagram including plated-through holes for each flex section, as well as final through-plated holes in the rigid section.

-In the example stack up shown in Figure 2.4, we have two pre-etched and cut flex multi-layer PCB circuits, each double sided and plated through.
+In the example stack up shown in Figure 2.4, we have two pre-etched and cut flex multi-layer Printed Circuits, each double sided and plated through.
 The flex circuit has been blanked into a final assembly panel including boarders for framing - this will keep the flex circuit flat during final assembly after lamination with the rigid panel sections.
 There are certainly some potential hazards with inadequate support of flex circuit elbows and large open sections during assembly - especially in the heat of a reflow oven.

 While this example does show adhesive layers it’s important to note that many designers are shying away from using adhesives, due to unacceptable z-axis expansion in reflow.
 However FR-4 prepreg and thermosetting epoxies effectively achieve the desired result and are for all intents and purposes here considered ‘adhesive’ layers.
 Additional adhesion can be achieved through treatment of the copper on the flex layers to improve the ‘tooth’ into the laminated prepregs.
 Adhesiveless double-sided flex laminates are shown here.
 These are entirely polyimide film with a bondable polyimide coating which the copper foil is bonded to.
 DuPont™ Pyralux® and Rogers Corp.
 R/Flex® are examples of popular adhesiveless laminates.